pdxiv/go-network-test/README.md

 }
 ```

 HubRiseData carries data from the Hub to Apps.
-Typically this encapsulates App messages.
+Typically the payload contains one or more encapsulated App messages.

 ```golang
 type HubRiseData struct {